Aviate participants will take flight with cutting-edge Garmin avionics!

 UAA launched in 2021 with the goal of training 5,000 pilots by 2030, with plans of half of the students to be women or people of color.
-Located at the newly acquired, state-of-the-art 340,000 square-foot facility a at Phoenix Goodyear Airport, UAA will provide aspiring pilots with industry-leading resources, equipment and accommodations.
+Located at the newly acquired, 340,000 square-foot facility a at Phoenix Goodyear Airport, UAA will provide aspiring pilots with industry-leading resources, equipment and accommodations.

 Whether you’re beginning your flight training at United Aviate Academy or building flight time and experience with an Aviate-participating United Express partner, Aviate participants can fly with the best aircraft and technology in the industry.